Tom Clancy's Ghost Recon: Tom Clancy's Ghost Recon 2: Summit Strike (2005)

-An Afghan Uzbak warlord and arms dealer named Rahil carries out an assassination of Kazakshtan's president and Security Council, triggering a crisis where the Kazakh military splinters and vies for control.
+An Afghan Uzbak warlord and arms dealer named Rahil carries out an assassination of Kazakhstan's president and Security Council, triggering a crisis where the Kazakh military splinters and vies for control.
 The U.S. sends the Ghosts to aid UN troops and loyalist Kazakh forces to restore order and capture Rahil.

-Tom Clancy's Ghost Recon Advanced Warfighter (2006)
+Tom Clancy's Ghost Recon: Advanced Warfighter (2006)

 Often identified by the acronym GRAW, the game takes place over the course of 72 hours in 2013, beginning in Mexico City.
 The plot revolves around Mitchell's efforts to rescue U.S. President Ballantine from Mexican rebels, destroy a secret communications device that they captured, and prevent a launch of the United States' nuclear arsenal.
 The game is mostly known for its new combat mechanics, new weapons, and next-generation graphics.

-Tom Clancy's Ghost Recon Advanced Warfighter 2 (2007)
+Tom Clancy's Ghost Recon: Advanced Warfighter 2 (2007)

 The game is again set south of the United States border in 2014, immediately after the events of Tom Clancy's Ghost Recon: Advanced Warfighter and again deals with the conflict between a Mexican rebel group, Mexican loyalists, and the U.S. Army for a time span of 72 hours.
 A wide array of location types are included, featuring mountains, small towns, urban environments, and a large hydro-electric dam just north of the U.S.-Mexico border.
 This game, as well as Rainbow Six: Vegas, has been noted for rectifying squad artificial intelligence problems that the series has been afflicted with.

-Tom Clancy's Ghost Recon Predator (2010)
+Tom Clancy's Ghost Recon: Predator (2010)

 Released for the PlayStation Portable, Predator takes place in Sri Lanka, which is the target of a U.S. invasion force aiming to destroy a rebel group.
 The plot focuses on the Ghosts being sent to uncover and stop a plot to draw the U.S. into a larger war.